yingweiwo

 Additional Infomation

-B cells are selected for an intermediate level of B-cell antigen receptor (BCR) signalling strength: attenuation below minimum (for example, non-functional BCR) or hyperactivation above maximum (for example, self-reactive BCR) thresholds of signalling strength causes negative selection.
-In ∼25% of cases, acute lymphoblastic leukaemia (ALL) cells carry the oncogenic BCR-ABL1 tyrosine kinase (Philadelphia chromosome positive), which mimics constitutively active pre-BCR signalling.
-Current therapeutic approaches are largely focused on the development of more potent tyrosine kinase inhibitors to suppress oncogenic signalling below a minimum threshold for survival.
-We tested the hypothesis that targeted hyperactivation--above a maximum threshold--will engage a deletional checkpoint for removal of self-reactive B cells and selectively kill ALL cells.
-Here we find, by testing various components of proximal pre-BCR signalling in mouse BCR-ABL1 cells, that an incremental increase of Syk tyrosine kinase activity was required and sufficient to induce cell death.
-Hyperactive Syk was functionally equivalent to acute activation of a self-reactive BCR on ALL cells.
-Despite oncogenic transformation, this basic mechanism of negative selection was still functional in ALL cells.
-Unlike normal pre-B cells, patient-derived ALL cells express the inhibitory receptors PECAM1, CD300A and LAIR1 at high levels.
-Genetic studies revealed that Pecam1, Cd300a and Lair1 are critical to calibrate oncogenic signalling strength through recruitment of the inhibitory phosphatases Ptpn6 (ref.
-7) and Inpp5d (ref.
-8).
-Using a novel small-molecule inhibitor of INPP5D (also known as SHIP1), we demonstrated that pharmacological hyperactivation of SYK and engagement of negative B-cell selection represents a promising new strategy to overcome drug resistance in human ALL.
+cell selection depends on intermediate levels of B cell antigen receptor (BCR) signaling intensity: signaling intensity below a minimum threshold (e.g., nonfunctional BCR) or above a maximum threshold (e.g., autoreactive BCR) leads to negative selection.
+In approximately 25% of acute lymphoblastic leukemia (ALL) cases, cells carry the oncogenic BCR-ABL1 tyrosine kinase (Philadelphia chromosome positive), which mimics constitutively activated pre-BCR signaling.
+Current therapeutic approaches primarily focus on developing more potent tyrosine kinase inhibitors to suppress oncogenic signaling to levels below the minimum survival threshold.
+We tested the hypothesis that targeting overactivation (above the maximum threshold) would activate a missing checkpoint that clears autoreactive B cells and selectively kill ALL cells.
+By examining individual components of proximal pre-B cell receptor (pre-BCR) signaling in mouse BCR-ABL1 cells, we found that a stepwise increase in Syk tyrosine kinase activity is both a necessary and sufficient condition for inducing cell death.
+Syk overactivation is functionally equivalent to acute activation of the autoreactive BCR on ALL cells.
+Despite oncogenic transformation, this fundamental negative selection mechanism remains effective in ALL cells.
+Unlike normal pre-B cells, patient-derived ALL cells highly express the inhibitory receptors PECAM1, CD300A, and LAIR1.
+Genetic studies have shown that PECAM1, CD300A, and LAIR1 play a crucial role by recruiting the inhibitory phosphatases Ptpn6 (Reference 7) and Inpp5d (Reference 8) to regulate the intensity of oncogenic signaling.
+Using a novel small-molecule INPP5D (also known as SHIP1) inhibitor, we demonstrated that the pharmacological overactivation of SYK and the involvement of B-cell negative selection represent a potential new strategy for overcoming drug resistance in human ALL.

-Many tumors present with increased activation of the phosphatidylinositol 3-kinase (PI3K)-PtdIns(3,4,5)P(3)-protein kinase B (PKB/Akt) signaling pathway.
-It has long been thought that the lipid phosphatases SH2 domain-containing inositol-5'-phosphatase 1 (SHIP1) and SHIP2 act as tumor suppressors by counteracting with the survival signal induced by this pathway through hydrolysis or PtdIns(3,4,5)P(3) to PtdIns(3,4)P(2).
-However, a growing body of evidence suggests that PtdInd(3,4)P(2) is capable of, and essential for, Akt activation, thus suggesting a potential role for SHIP1/2 enzymes as proto-oncogenes.
-We recently described a novel SHIP1-selective chemical inhibitor (3α-aminocholestane [3AC]) that is capable of killing malignant hematologic cells.
-In this study, we further investigate the biochemical consequences of 3AC treatment in multiple myeloma (MM) and demonstrate that SHIP1 inhibition arrests MM cell lines in either G0/G1 or G2/M stages of the cell cycle, leading to caspase activation and apoptosis.
-In addition, we show that in vivo growth of MM cells is blocked by treatment of mice with the SHIP1 inhibitor 3AC.
-Furthermore, we identify three novel pan-SHIP1/2 inhibitors that efficiently kill MM cells through G2/M arrest, caspase activation and apoptosis induction.
-Interestingly, in SHIP2-expressing breast cancer cells that lack SHIP1 expression, pan-SHIP1/2 inhibition also reduces viable cell numbers, which can be rescued by addition of exogenous PtdIns(3,4)P(2).
-In conclusion, this study shows that inhibition of SHIP1 and SHIP2 may have broad clinical application in the treatment of multiple tumor types.
+Many tumors exhibit enhanced activation of the phosphatidylinositol 3-kinase (PI3K)-PtdIns(3,4,5)P(3)-protein kinase B (PKB/Akt) signaling pathway.
+For a long time, it has been believed that the lipid phosphatase SH2 domain inositol-5'-phosphatase 1 (SHIP1) and SHIP2 antagonize the survival signaling induced by this pathway by hydrolyzing PtdIns(3,4,5)P(3) to generate PtdIns(3,4)P(2), thereby exerting a tumor-suppressive effect.
+However, increasing evidence suggests that PtdInd(3,4)P(2) can activate Akt and is essential for Akt activation, suggesting that SHIP1/2 enzymes may function as proto-oncogenes.
+We recently reported a novel selective chemical inhibitor of SHIP1 (3α-aminocholestane [3AC]) that can kill malignant hematologic cells.
+In this study, we further investigated the biochemical effects of 3AC treatment on multiple myeloma (MM) and demonstrated that SHIP1 inhibition can arrest MM cell lines in the G0/G1 or G2/M phase of the cell cycle, leading to caspase activation and apoptosis.
+Furthermore, we found that treatment of mice with the SHIP1 inhibitor 3AC blocked the in vivo growth of MM cells.
+In addition, we identified three novel pan-SHIP1/2 inhibitors that effectively killed MM cells through G2/M phase arrest, caspase activation, and apoptosis induction.
+Interestingly, in SHIP2-expressing breast cancer cells lacking SHIP1 expression, pan-SHIP1/2 inhibition also reduced the number of viable cells, a phenomenon salvaged by the addition of exogenous PtdIns(3,4)P(2).
+In conclusion, this study suggests that inhibition of SHIP1 and SHIP2 may have broad clinical application value in the treatment of various tumor types.
+Besides acting as a phosphatase, SHIP1 also has the function of masking the receptor tail to prevent the recruitment of other signaling proteins, or as a adaptor protein for proteins such as Shc, DOK1, and Grb2, and is therefore thought to reduce Ras signaling.
+Theoretically, blocking phosphatase activity with 3AC may not affect these other functions of SHIP1.
+However, we observed that SHIP1 protein expression decreased in MM cells after long-term 3AC treatment, suggesting that these scaffold proteins may no longer function.
+Recent studies have shown that SHIP-1 phosphorylation is ubiquitinated and targets proteasome degradation.
+However, we did not observe a difference in SHIP-1 phosphorylation levels in IGF-1-stimulated MM cells after 3AC pretreatment (unpublished observation, GM Fuhler).
+Therefore, the reason for SHIP-1 proteasome degradation after 3AC treatment is unclear.
+[2]

 These protocols are for reference only.
 InvivoChem does not independently validate these methods.